vitamin8322/TableUser/README.md

 This project was built using the following technologies:

 React: a popular JavaScript library for building user interfaces <br>
-TypeScript: a statically-typed superset of JavaScript
+TypeScript: a statically-typed superset of JavaScript <br>
 Redux: a predictable state container for JavaScript apps

 ## Getting started